tnovau/tnovau.github.io_old/resume.md

 - Google Maps and Geocoding integration.
 - Usage of JWT and ASP.NET MVC to authenticate against CMS Blogifier.
 - Use of Docker as container engine.
-- Use of Kubernetes as container orchestration engine in IBM cloud and Docker compose for local development.
+- Use of Kubernetes as container orchestration engine in IBM cloud and Docker compose for local ment.
 - Use of JIRA for project management.
 - Usage of EF Core.